 Demonstrate the ability to work as part of a team.

-Develop skills required to analyze an organization's information and communications technology needs and design a customized solution.
+Develop skills required to analyse an organization's information and communications technology needs and design a customized solution.